Curriculum

 print(a, b, c) # Output: 50 50 50

-You can print multiple variables using commas (,
+You can print multiple variables using commas (,) or f-strings.

 name = "Alice"